smartarch/extremexp-llm/agent_evaluation/README.md

 In our evaluation setup, we do not present the workflow specifications to the LLM in the initial prompt.
 Rather, the LLM works as an agent (based on the [ReAct](https://arxiv.org/abs/2210.03629) approach and [function calling](https://platform.openai.com/docs/guides/function-calling)) and can request the workflow specification files it needs.
 We chose this approach because we wanted to see whether the LLM is able to choose which information is necessary.
 This is aligned with our long-term goal of building an assistant that could also work, for example, with experiment results, and always presenting all the available information to the LLM can become costly.

-### Evaluation of open questions (semantics patterns)
+### Evaluation of open-ended questions (basic functionality patterns)

-We evaluated all the semantics patterns using the recall from [ROUGE-1 metric](https://aclanthology.org/W04-1013/).
+We evaluated all the basic functionality patterns using the recall from [ROUGE-1 metric](https://aclanthology.org/W04-1013/).
 In short, this counts how many words from the reference answer appeared in the LLM's answer.
 Clearly, this metric depends on the concrete formulation of the answer so a correct answer formulated in different words will not get a perfect score.
-For reference, we also checked all the answers by hand and the LLM's responses contained the correct answer for all the semantics instances.
+For reference, we also checked all the answers by hand and the LLM's responses contained the correct answer for all the basic functionality instances.
 That means that the scores for semantic patterns in table above correspond to correct answers.

 It should also be noted that even a wrong answer would score well in the ROUGE-1 metric if it contained all the words from the reference answer (possibly in incorrect order or with different meanings).
 Further investigation is necessary to assess whether other metrics (e.g., [BERTScore](https://arxiv.org/abs/1904.09675), [G-Eval](https://arxiv.org/abs/2303.16634)) are more appropriate for evaluating open questions.